Bharat Petroleum

-Bharat Petroleum Corporation Limited is an Indian public sector oil and gas company, headquartered in Mumbai.
+Bharat Petroleum Corporation Limited (BPCL) is an Indian public sector oil and gas company, headquartered in Mumbai.
 It is India's second-largest government-owned downstream oil producer, whose operations are overseen by the Ministry of Petroleum and Natural Gas.
 It operates three refineries in Bina, Kochi and Mumbai.
 BPCL was ranked 309th on the Fortune Global 500 list of the world's biggest corporations in 2020, and 1052nd on Forbes Global 2000 in 2023.

 History

 1891 to 1976

-The company today known as BPCL started off as the Rangoon Oil and Exploration company set up to explore the new discoveries off Assam and Burma (now Myanmar) during the British colonial rule over India.
-In 1889 during vast industrial development, an important player in the South Asian market was the Burmah Oil Company.
-Though incorporated in Scotland in 1886, the company grew out of the enterprises of the Chef Rohit Oil Company, which had been formed in 1871 to refine crude oil produced from primitive hand dug wells in Upper Burma.
+The company, today known as BPCL, started as the Rangoon Oil and Exploration company, set up to explore the discoveries off Assam and Burma (now Myanmar) during the British colonial rule over India.
+In 1889, during vast industrial development, an important player in the South Asian market was the Burmah Oil Company.
+Though incorporated in Scotland in 1886, the company grew out of the enterprises of the Chef Rohit Oil Company, which had been formed in 1871 to refine crude oil produced from primitive hand-dug wells in Upper Burma.

 In 1928, Asiatic Petroleum Company (India) started cooperation with Burma Oil Company.
-Asiatic Petroleum was a joint venture of Royal Dutch, Shell and Rothschilds formed to address the monopoly of John D. Rockefeller's Standard Oil, which also operated in India as Esso.
+Asiatic Petroleum was a joint venture of Royal Dutch, Shell, and Rothschilds formed to address the monopoly of John D. Rockefeller's Standard Oil, which also operated in India as Esso.
 This alliance led to the formation of Burmah-Shell Oil Storage and Distributing Company of India Limited.
-Burmah Shell began its operations with import and marketing of Kerosene.
+Burmah Shell began its operations with the import and marketing of Kerosene.

 In the mid-1950s, the company began to sell LPG cylinders to homes in India and further expanded its delivery network.
-It also marketed kerosene, diesel and petrol in cans in order to reach remote parts of India.
-In 1951, the Burmah shell began to build a refinery in Trombay (Mahul, Maharashtra) under an agreement with the Government of India.
+It also marketed kerosene, diesel, and petrol in cans to reach remote parts of India.
+In 1951, the Burmah Shell began to build a refinery in Trombay (Mahul, Maharashtra) under an agreement with the Government of India.